-Due to its focus on essay-based communication skills, English is a great complementary subject to others such as Religious Studies (persuasive techniques), History (analysis and interpretation), Drama (creative styles and improvisation) and even Latin literature which has many similarities when constructing essay answers.
+Due to its focus on essay-based communication skills, English is a great complementary subject to others such as Religious Studies (persuasive techniques), History (analysis and interpretation) and Drama (creative styles and improvisation).

-If you fully engross yourself in English and remain conscientious, you'll really enjoy it and may even find yourself using fancy vocabulary and sophisticated language that you develop in English in many other of your subjects, probably resulting in you gaining more marks.
+If you fully engross yourself in English and remain conscientious, you'll really enjoy it and may even find yourself using expanded vocabulary and sophisticated language that you develop in English in many other of your subjects, probably resulting in you gaining more marks.

-"I have found English thoroughly enjoyable throughout my GCSE studies and it has helped me to develop a number of skills (especially essay-based)

-that are incredibly useful for a whole variety of other subjects."
+"I have found English thoroughly enjoyable throughout my GCSE studies and it has helped me to develop a number of skills (especially essay-based) that are incredibly useful for a whole variety of other subjects."